-- Before the register has closed, will be marked as late, using the appropriate code 'L' - After the register has closed will be marked as absent, using the appropriate code 'U' which signifies that the pupil arrived after the official closing of the register and denotes an unauthorised absence.
+- Before the register has closed, will be marked as late, using the appropriate code 'L' - After the register has closed, no longer than 30 minutes after the start of the session, a pupil will be marked as absent, using the appropriate code 'U' which signifies that the pupil arrived after the official closing of the register and denotes an unauthorised absence.

-Through absence monitoring procedures, the academy will identify children who are having ongoing punctuality issues (more than 5 lates over the course of a term) and will inform the parents or carers of these concerns through written correspondence.
-A monitoring period will then be put in place with a stipulated review period.
-If punctuality does not improve, a meeting will be arranged to discuss issues and explore potential voluntary support that could assist the family with making the desired improvements.
-If children are regularly late after the register has closed resulting in regular U codes, this will be picked up through our persistent absence intervention process as detailed below due to this code being an unauthorised absence.
+Through absence monitoring procedures, the academy will identify children who are having ongoing punctuality issues (more than 5 lates over the course of a half term) and will inform parents and carers of our concerns through written correspondence.
+The academy will enquire whether there is a reason for their child to be regularly late and whether we can support the family to improve punctuality.
+If punctuality does not improve, a meeting will be arranged with the family to discuss issues further and an exploration of supporting services that could assist the family with making the desired improvements will take place.
+If children are regularly late after the register closes, resulting in U codes, this will be tackled through our persistent absence intervention as detailed below due to attendance being unauthorised.